Why Quality Assurance Is Essential to Any Delivery Team

 The Importance of a QA Team

-According to Wikipedia’s quality assurance definition, it’s “a way of preventing mistakes or defects in manufactured products and avoiding problems when delivering solutions or services to customers.”
-There’s more to QA than this, however.
+As stated in to Wikipedia’s quality assurance definition, it’s “a way of preventing mistakes or defects in manufactured products and avoiding problems when delivering solutions or services to customers.”
+There’s more to QA than this, after all.
 Here are just a few of the numerous benefits a QA team can bring:

 - QA teams help meet clients’ demands and expectations most fully